diegopontes87/rock_weather/README.md

 - 1 A list of cities with their current weathers and a search bar;
 - 2 A forecast for one specific city from the previous screen.

+### Architecture:

-The chosen architecture for this project was the Clean Architecture and folder the structure is like this:
+The chosen architecture for this project was the Clean Architecture.
+Below is the folder structure for the project:

 ```
 rock_weather